top of page

 Join our team!

-We're looking to invite one part-timer to join our team this season!
+We're looking to invite 2-3 part-timers to join our team this season!

 We believe in equal opportunities for all folks to farm